karanewell/BellaBeatCaseStudy/README.md

 head(sleepDay)
 head(weightLogInfo)
 ```
-Using R allows commands across multiple files to be completed efficiently and quickly
+Using R allows commands across multiple files to be completed efficiently and quickly.

 ![Case Study - File Preview in R Environment](https://github.com/karanewell/BellaBeatCaseStudy/assets/141681843/1d0164b5-fe60-46e1-8278-c619597e9ab5)

-Initially I had to take into consideration which program to assess the datasets provided in the source file.
+Initially, I had to take into consideration which program to assess the datasets provided in the source file.
 Upon realizing several of the files contained thousands of rows, R was the ultimate choice.
 Since there are so many lines of data I wanted to prioritize seeing if all users were listed in each dataset.

-Let's run the code using n_unique in conjunction with the ID columns
+Let's run the code using n_unique in conjunction with the ID columns.

 ```
 n_unique(dailyActivity$Id)